 .
 There were several reasons for this, not least of which is that Scotland, unlike England, was never conquered by the Normansnote

 and retained much of its Celtic base.

-The Clan system along the English border was slightly different from that in the Highlands; it's nature came from the constant warfare between England and Scotland, but lasted even after (roughly) amiable relations were established in the reign of Elizabeth of England
+The Clan system along the English border was slightly different from that in the Highlands, forged from constant warfare with England, and which lasted even after (roughly) amiable relations were established during the reign of Elizabeth of England

 and related work across The British Empire